- Created on the 13 October, 2017.

-The minimum detection sensitivity level of pistachio residues using this pistachio ELISA kit was 0.13 ppm.
-The standard assay range for this kit is 1.0 – 40.0 ppm.
+The minimum detection sensitivity level of pistachio residues using current pistachio ELISA kit was 0.13 ppm.
+The standard range for this assay is 1.0 – 40.0 ppm.

 - Sandwich enzyme-linked immunosorbent assay (ELISA) for detection of cashew nut in foods.
 J Food Sci.
 (2011) 76 (9): T218-26.
 Gaskin F.E. and Taylor S.L.

 - Influence of processing on the allergenic properties of pistachio nut assessed in vitro.
 J Agric Food Chem.
 (2010) 58 (18): 10231-5.
 Noorbakhsh R., et al.

 - A rapid aflatoxin B1 ELISA: development and validation with reduced matrix effects for peanuts, corn, pistachio, and Soybeans.
 J Agric Food Chem.
 (2004) 52 (10): 2746-55.
 Lee N.A., et al.